daniel-dsouza/psychic-octo-giggle/Home.md

 > (Dec 29 2021) Note to Nvidia users: Driver 495.46 works only with wine-7.x and dxvk-1.9.2.
 Alternatively, use 470 instead.

 > (Dec 15 2021) The latest default DXVK version in Lutris, `1.9.2L-3e64e1b` can cause cache corruption problems.
 We recommend using either `1.9.2L` or download an async DXVK using our [Helper](https://github.com/starcitizen-lug/lug-helper).

-> (Dec 7 2021) **Failed to retrieve wine:** During installation of Star Citizen, you may receive an error that Lutris failed to retrieve wine.
-We have submitted a request to the Lutris team to fix their install script, which is trying to download an invalid version of the GE runner.
-Until then, work around this issue by first installing the runner using the Helper `wine-lutris-ge-6.21-1-x86_64`.
-Then, navigate to the runner directory (`~/.local/share/lutris/runners/wine`) and rename the directory `wine-lutris-ge-6.21-1-x86_64` to the name that Lutris expects: `lutris-ge-6.21-1-x86_64`.